Skip to main content

 Restitution

-Restitution is a court-ordered payment made by the perpetrator of a crime to the victims of that crime.
-Restitution is meant to restore the crime victim financially to the point they were at prior to the crime.
-This article discusses what restitution is intended to do, who is eligible for restitution, how they receive it, and the challenges of receiving payment.
+Restitution is a court-ordered payment made by the perpetrator of a crime to the victims for their economic loss.
+Full restitution restores the crime victim financially to the point they were before the crime.

 Who Is Eligible for Restitution?

-• A graffiti artist who spray-paints the side of a home may be ordered to reimburse the homeowners.
+• A graffiti artist who spray-paints the side of a home must reimburse the homeowners

-• A robber who broke his victim's arm in a robbery may be ordered to compensate the victim for his medical expenses.
+• A robber who broke his victim's arm in a robbery must compensate the victim for his medical expenses

 When Does a Judge Order Restitution?